 - Foster an active culture of innovation that has a meaningful impact on our lives.

 Each year, up to six award winners are identified through a two-stage, merit-based selection process.
-This adjudication process is managed by the Canada Foundation for Innovation.
+This adjudication process is administered by the Canada Foundation for Innovation.

-The program operates on an annual cycle, with an awards ceremony held each spring.
-The Office of the Secretary to the Governor General (OSGG) oversees the execution of all aspects of the program in conjunction with founding partners and nominating partners.
+The Office of the Secretary to the Governor General (OSGG) and the Rideau Hall Foundation oversees the execution of all aspects of the program working with nominating partners.

 The GGIA is an ongoing national awards program, sustained through both public and private financial contributions and through the efforts of numerous organizations across Canada.

 Drawn from all sectors of society, and authorized by the OSGG, nominating partners seek out, gather and submit nominations on behalf of their members, clients, partners and associates.
 Nominating partners include organizations that currently deliver innovation-related awards programs and other organizations that work to support and promote innovation across Canada.
 In addition to providing a consistent and sustainable flow of nominations on an annual basis, partners assist in promoting the program and generating visibility across the country.

 List of Nominating Partners

 Arctic Inspiration Prize

 Association francophone pour le savoir